-"Social bubbles", the strategy to get out of the quarantine that New Zealand applies and other countries are considering
+"social bubbles", the strategy to get out of the quarantine that New Zealand applies and other countries are considering

 If people follow the rules and limit their contacts as much as possible, this can be a viable and sustainable strategy that makes us the most tolerable quarantine in the long term, “he says.

-“If we don’t follow the rules and establish more contacts, the disease will spread, and we will have to return to more severe isolation.
-So it is in everyone’s interest that this is not the case, ”he adds.
+“If we do not comply with the regulations and establish more contacts, the disease will spread, and we will have to return to more severe isolation.
+That is why it is in everyone’s interest that this not be the case,” he adds.

 New Zealand, where the social bubble strategy is already underway, will re-evaluate on May 11 how to move forward.